dapper91/pjrpc/README.rst

 ``xjsonrpc`` is an extensible `JSON-RPC <https://www.jsonrpc.org>`_ client/server library with an intuitive interface that can be easily extended and integrated in your project without writing a lot of boilerplate code.

+It was forked from https://github.com/dapper91/pjrpc to make fast progress in the area of the rabbitmq/aio_pika backend with fixes and improved code examples.

 Features:

 - framework agnostic
 - intuitive api
 - extendability
-- synchronous and asynchronous client backed
+- synchronous and asynchronous client backend
 - synchronous and asynchronous server support
 - popular frameworks integration
 - builtin parameter validation